-Hello, I’m Ruth Davey – photographer, trainer, facilitator, coach, project manager, creative thinker, visionary, collaborator, fellow of the Royal Society of the Arts, mother.
+Hello, I’m Ruth Davey – photographer, trainer, facilitator, coach, project manager, creative thinker, visionary, leader, collaborator, fellow of the Royal Society of the Arts, mother.

 With 28 years experience as a project manager, facilitator, trainer, and coach in international, community and business development in London, Africa, Bristol and Gloucestershire, I founded Look Again in 2012 to bring all my skills and interests together with photography to help improve the health and wellbeing of people and planet.